project-grasp/lean-workshops/commutativity_of_addition.rst

     def successor_over_sum_solution (a : nat) (b : nat) : a + nat.succ b = nat.succ (a + b) := rfl

-For the second, you will have to use a recursor
+For the second, you will have to use a recursor.

 .. code-block:: lean